Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

 John Couch Adams and His Method

 Adams, a British astronomer, was an undergraduate student when he began his search for the missing planet in 1841.
 He had compiled himself additional observational errors in Uranus’ orbit.
-Starting in 1843, he began his calculations for the unknowns mentioned before and by 1845 he finally finished (Lyttleton 219).
+Starting in 1843, he began his calculations for the unknowns mentioned before, and by September 1845, he finally finished (Lyttleton 219).

-Along with using Bode’s Law, Adams also used a circular orbit as his initial attempt to a solution.
-He knew that it would not be correct but it was a good starting point to compare it with the observational data and refine it to a more elliptical orbit as he iterated more solutions (Moreux 158).
+Along with using Bode’s Law, Adams also used a circular orbit as his initial attempt at a solution.
+He knew that it would not be correct, but it was a good starting point to compare it with the observational data and refine it to a more elliptical orbit as he iterated more solutions.
+Another technique involved taking all the gravitational perturbations that the other planets imparted on Uranus away would help reveal the missing component provided by the missing planet (Moreux 158, Jones 8-10).

-As he worked in these calculations Adams needed data from past observations and he contacted Challis, who was in charge of the observatory at Cambridge.
-In a letter dated February 13, 1844 Challis writes to Airy.
-He requested the errors in the "geocentric longitudes" and "heliocentric longitudes" of Uranus, from 1818 to 1826.
-Airy does even better and sends data from 1754 to 1830 as well as notes on any discrepancies there may be from other published material that existed at the time (Airy 129).
+As he worked on these calculations, Adams needed data from past observations, and he contacted Challis, who was in charge of the observatory at Cambridge.
+In a letter dated February 13, 1844, Challis writes to Airy about Adam’s finished work and the desire of Adams for the errors in the “geocentric longitudes” and “heliocentric longitudes” of Uranus from 1818 to 1826.
+Airy does even better and sends data from 1754 to 1830 as well as notes on any discrepancies there may be from other published material that existed at the time (Airy 129, Jones 12).

 Airy and His Mistake

-In a letter dated September 22, 1845 Challis writes to Airy about Adams' finished work and his desire to meet with Challis and Airy to discuss them.
-Airy responds September 29th that such a meeting would be a great idea and that Adams should write to Airy to settle the date (Airy 129).
+In a letter dated September 22, 1845, Challis writes to Airy about Adams’ finished work and his desire to meet with Challis and Airy to discuss them.
+Airy responds September 29 that such a meeting would be a great idea and that Adams should write to Airy to settle the date.
+Ironically, Adams sent where the possible location should have been for a missing planet if you looked on October 1, 1845.
+Backtracking what we know now, if Challis had looked, he would have found Neptune only 2 degrees from the expected location (Airy 129, Jones 13)!

 Finally, he also mentions in his letter to Adams that he has concerns about if the data takes into account recently measured errors in the orbits of Jupiter and Saturn because of gravitational tugging between them all.
-Naturally, not having his request met and instead being dealt all these comments and questions made Adams mad.
-He does not respond to Airy (222-3).
+Naturally, not having his request met and instead being dealt all these comments and questions made Adams mad, though he would respond to Airy a full year later (November 18, 1845), stating that he was trying to resolve a distance calculation to ensure Airy’s queries were resolved.

 Enter Le Verrier

-Around this same time, an astronomer named Arago, director of the Paris Observatory, encourages a young French astronomer name Urbian Le Verrier to go find this missing planet (Moreux 153).
+Around this same time, an astronomer named Arago, director of the Paris Observatory, encourages a young French astronomer named Urbain Le Verrier to find this missing planet (Moreux 153).
 Unaware of Adams and his work, Le Verrier did use some similar techniques as Adams.
-He too felt that Bode’s Law was an acceptable tool to find the distance to Neptune from the Sun.
+He, too, felt that Bode’s Law was an acceptable tool to find the distance to Neptune from the Sun.
 He also made similar conclusions about the plane of the orbit as well as the maximum number of degrees it could be above/below the ecliptic (155).

 The Hunt Is On, The Conspiracy Plotted

-It took him 11 months to complete his final calculations but on August 31, 1846, Le Verrier makes his prediction before the Académie in France: Neptune would be at 326 degrees, 32’ on January 1, 1847 (155).
+It took him 11 months to complete his final calculations, but on August 31, 1846, Le Verrier makes his prediction before the Académie in France: Neptune would be at 326 degrees, 32’ on January 1, 1847 (155).
 The next day, September 1, 1846, Le Verrier publishes his findings in Comptes Rendus, a French scientific periodical.
-By this point, it had been 7 months since Airy had received Adams work (Lyttleton 224, Levenson 38).
+By this point, it had been seven months since Airy had received Adams’s work (Lyttleton 224, Levenson 38).

 In a shocking twist of events, Airy began this hunt without revealing to either Adams or Le Verrier that he was using their work.
-He read Le Verrier’s work abound the 24th of June, months before its final publication courtesy of a friend of Le Verrier, and held a meeting of the Board of Visitors of the Royal Observatory at Cambridge on June 29th where he points out many of the similarities of Adams and Le Verrier’s work.
-It was because of this similarity that he initiated the search, not because of the possible veracity of Adam’s initial submission.
-Airy mentions how if the task was distributed amongst observatories then the likelihood of discovery would increase.
-General agreement was reached on the matter but no game plan was set forth to move onward (Rawlins 117-8, Airy 133).
+He read Le Verrier’s work abound the 24 of June, months before its final publication, courtesy of a friend of Le Verrier, and held a meeting of the Board of Visitors of the Royal Observatory at Cambridge on June 29 where he points out many of the similarities of Adams and Le Verrier’s work.

-It is no surprise that Challis missed finding Neptune.
-Adam’s solution included a span of the night sky that covered longitudes between 315 and 336 degrees.
+With all of this nonsense, it is no surprise that Challis missed finding Neptune.
+Adam’s solution included a night sky span covering longitudes between 315 and 336 degrees.
 That is so much to look over.
 Also, Adams sent so many revisions to his work that portions of the search became redundant (Rawlins 120).

 Average Distance from Sun (AU)